ThreeSixtyGiving/standard/documentation/reference.md

 When exchanging data about a single grant or any number of grants, those grants need to be packaged into a single JSON file.
 The <a href="../_static/360-giving-package-schema.json">360Giving Package  Schema</a> describes how grants are packaged into one file and may be used to publish authoritative metadata about the publisher, the file or dataset (not a grant).
 Metdata is declared using the fields in the package schema (except for grants which is a list of grant data)

-In general, most publishers will initially only use a subset of the possible features of the standard, but it is designed to accommodate comprehensive data about all stages of a grant process: for a full 360-degree view.
+In general, most publishers will use a subset of the possible features of the 360Giving Data Standard, but it is designed to accommodate comprehensive data about all stages of a grant process: for a full 360-degree view.

 <div style="height:400px; overflow:auto; border:1px solid grey;">
 <script src="../_static/docson/widget.js"